So you want to be a Wall Street banker? Here's how much you will get paid

-If you’ve ever thought about a career in finance, you may want to know what you could earn down the road.
+But young Wall Streeters won’t be interns forever.
+If you’re thinking about a career in finance, you may want to know what you could make down the road.

-To answer your questions, we reached out to Emolument, a salary benchmarking website.
+To find out, we reached out to Emolument, which collect crowdsourced data on company pay.

-They gathered data on 2,800 finance professionals in New York at the analyst, associate, vice president, director, and managing director levels.
+This data is based on 1,750 entries from US-based front-office investment bank employees at 25 different banks.

+The entries were collected over the past 12 months and reported in British Pounds, which we converted at Thursday’s exchange rate of $US1.53 USD/GBP.

 Take a look:

+Most of the bulge bracket banks in the US have raised analyst salaries from $US70,000 to $US85,000.
+The reported salaries here, however, also reflect the non-blue chip banks included in the sample.

+Emolument told us that if you only look at the bulge brackets, the median salary is closer to $US83,000.

-You’ll notice that the bonuses grow exponentially from analyst to managing director.
+You will notice that the bonuses grow expontentially from analyst to managing director.
 The MD bonuses are actually larger, on average, than salaries.

-Bankers can also earn many times more than the average: a UK-based financier got paid a huge $20.6 million bonus in 2013, according to figures from the European Banking Authority.
+Bankers can also earn many times more than the average: a UK-based financier got paid a huge $US20.6 million bonus in 2013, according to new figures from the European Banking Authority.

 Business Insider Emails & Alerts